Who Is Christopher Nolan?

 In 2017, the acclaimed director brought another epic to the big screen, the World War II film Dunkirk.
 Built around three storylines offering different perspectives on a dramatic turn of events in 1940, Dunkirk earned mostly rave reviews for its portrayals of the tensions and terrors of war, picking up Golden Globe nominations for Best Motion Picture - Drama and Best Director, as well as an Academy Award nod for Best Director.

 Nolan's movies are known for their intellectualism, psychological depth and unorthodox storytelling.
 Both Following and Memento had non-chronological narrative structures, with Memento receiving much of its attention for unfolding episodically in backward time.
 And Inception has stories that exist within other stories, as the characters explore the realm of a person's highly layered unconscious mind.

 The director's work has also focused on male protagonists who try to come to grips with their past while working through complex challenges of the present day.
 Women in his films have been written as allies, heroes and/or romantic interests, some of whom become casualties as well.

 Nolan imbues vivid artistic sensibilities into films that are positioned as mainstream entertainment, as seen with the imagery and cinematic choices that abound in the Batman series, Inception and Interstellar, with scenes resembling surreal paintings given life.
 Nolan's choices have significantly influenced filmmaking, proving that complexity can exist in the commercial.

-Nolan has dual citizenship within the United States and Great Britain, and is married to Emma Thomas, who has worked as a producer on all of his feature films.
+Nolan has dual citizenship within the United States and Great Britain.
+He is married to Emma Thomas, who has worked as a producer on all of his feature films.
 The couple has four children.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!